From their formation in 1979, singer Clare Grogan fronted the Scottish punk pop band Altered Images.

-Next in line was Radio 1 DJ John Peel, who’s enthusiasm for Altered Images led to their first BBC session which makes for an interesting listen.
+Next stop was Radio1 DJ John Peel, whose enthusiasm for Altered Images led to their first BBC session which makes for an interesting listen.
 There’s a pop undercurrent for sure, but Grogan’s vocals and lyrics still stand out as being sweetly sarcastic, and those Scottish bands always had great guitar sounds!
 The tour and the Peel session landed the band a deal with Epic Records, and the band hit the studio, releasing the decidedly edgy, jerky and slightly gothic anthem to all those pre-punk pin-ups, “Dead Pop Stars”.
-Produced by Banshees bassist Steve Severin, and written and sung from the viewpoint of a forgotten, former idol, and Clare’s lyrics tease and trash the has-been’s desperation for more attention.
+Produced by Banshees bassist Steve Severin, and written and sung from the viewpoint of a forgotten, former idol, Clare’s lyrics tease and trash the has-been’s desperation for more attention.
 Clare’s vocals swing between the petulant and strident, all delivered in Grogan’s trademark nasal sneer, featuring a barely hidden reference to the Glitter.
 If it had been a hit, then Altered Images may have been remembered as one of the first proto-goth cross-overs, however, by chance it was released in the UK on the exact same day that John Lennon was gunned down outside the Dakota Building.
 Call it bad timing but that day’s events trumped all other matters, and records called “Dead Pop Stars”, were probably not going to played on the radio.

 Dead pop stars rotting in the studio